About euodia

 Associate Marriage and Family Therapist

-Euodia Choi is an Associate Marriage and Family Therapist who supports children and their families in navigating life’s emotional and relational challenges.
-She specializes in helping children manage difficult emotions, attention challenges, and the effects of trauma, while guiding parents in building attuned, responsive relationships.
-She sees behavior as a window into a child’s inner world, viewing emotional outbursts or struggles as opportunities to connect, understand, and guide children with care.
+Euodia Choi an Associate Marriage and Family Therapist who supports children and their families in navigating emotional and relational challenges.
+She helps children manage difficult emotions, attention challenges, and the effects of trauma, while supporting parents in building attuned, responsive relationships.
+She views behavior as a window into a child’s inner world and sees emotional struggles as opportunities to connect, understand, and guide with care.

-Before becoming a therapist, she spent many years as a children’s pastor, walking alongside families during tender, formative seasons.
-Those experiences gave her a deep appreciation for how early relationships shape a child’s sense of safety, identity, and belonging and taught her the quiet “power of showing up.”
-This insight continues to guide her work today, helping children and families of all backgrounds feel seen, supported, and empowered to grow together.
+Before becoming a therapist, she spent many years as a children’s pastor, walking alongside families during formative seasons.
+These experiences shaped her deep appreciation for how early relationships influence a child’s sense of safety, identity, and belonging.
+She is especially passionate about supporting immigrant and multicultural families.
+She supports clients in navigating acculturation, cultural identity, and intergenerational dynamics.
+She also provides therapy in Korean, offering culturally responsive care to Korean-speaking and Korean-cultured clients.

 Her approach is integrative and relational.
-She blends interpersonal neurobiology (IPNB), somatic awareness, mindfulness, play therapy, parts work (TIST), and EMDR, tailoring each approach to the unique needs of the child and family.
-At the heart of her work is co-regulation, the calming presence of another person that helps clients feel safe, settle their nervous system, and build resilience.
+It blends interpersonal neurobiology (IPNB), somatic awareness, and mindfulness.
+She uses play-based therapy, recognizing that children naturally express, process, and make meaning of their experiences through play.
+Her work also includes parts work (TIST) and EMDR.
+Treatment is thoughtfully tailored to the unique needs of each child and family.
+Central to her work is co-regulation, using the calming presence of another person to help clients feel safe, settle their nervous system, build coping skills, and grow resilience.

 She earned her M.A. in Marriage and Family Therapy, specializing in trauma, from Pacific Oaks College, and holds a B.A. in Anthropology from UCLA, as well as an M.A. and Ph.D. in Intercultural Studies from Fuller Theological Seminary.